Galamoz/HyperMetroidRandomizer/README.md

     Fixed a softlock involving Bomb Torizo and Power Bombs.
     Ceres has been removed.
     Grey Doors at X-Ray and Charge Beam rooms have been adjusted.
-    Item in Tourian can be obtained before the Mother Brain.
+    Item in Tourian can only be obtained before the Mother Brain.